sfloam/neighborhoodhunter/README.md

 ```
 ## To Generate Housing Data in Spark:
 ##### A. Load housing data into HDFS

+  All files are in resources/housing/rawData

+  or from HDFS
 - /user/sc2936/housingSalesRaw/rollingsales_bronx.csv
 - /user/sc2936/housingSalesRaw/rollingsales_brooklyn.csv
 - /user/sc2936/housingSalesRaw/rollingsales_manhattan.csv